SamuelSwartzberg/flashcardifying_text_temp/inf.md

 secondary -> primary memory|paged/swapped in

-### rom
+### relation to CPU

-ROM  Read only memory
-ROM is memory that is set once, and then cannot be changed anymore, or only using a special technique.
-ROM was used to store games on game cartidges, for example.
+The difference between primary and secondary memory is that the CPU can address primary memory directly.

-### primary memory/storage
+#### primary memory/storage

 The terms primary storage/memory, internal storage/memory, and main storage/memory are often used interchangeably.
 As I will use the term, primary memory consists of CPU Registers and Cache as well as main memory.